aagjalpankaj/lalo/docs/100-INSTALLATION.md

 ### Configure logging channel

-Add `tap` option to the monolog logging channel as below:
+Add `tap` option to any monolog logging channel in `logging.php` as below:

 ```php
 'single' => [